Many Resources Available to Those Caring For Older Adults

-There are more than 65 million people in the United States considered to be serving in the role of family caregivers.
+There are more than 65 million people in the United States serving as a family caregiver.
 Without necessary supports, many family caregivers experience burn out and declining health, which is even more striking during this stressful time of the COVID-19 pandemic.
 The Family Caregiver Support Program, as part of the Older Americans Act, has served and supported caregivers in Davie County since its inception in 2006.

 Many people will name their robotic pets and form attachments to them.
 The relationship that each person forms with their pet will be unique to their abilities.
 Some may treat the pet as a real dog or cat, while others may understand that they are robotic stuffed animals but still benefit from the companionship of them during this time of social isolation.
-Currently, Senior Services has a golden colored dog or three different colors of cats available.
+Currently Senior Services has a golden colored dog or three different colors of cats available.

-In addition to the animals, Senior Services also provides other services to family caregivers.
-These include respite, incontinence supplies and nutritional supplements, a resource library and a caregiver support group via Zoom.
+In addition to the new services, Senior Services also provides other supports to family caregivers.
+These include respite, incontinence supplies and nutritional supplements, a resource library, and a caregiver support group via Zoom.

 Click here to watch the interactive video.